Villanova South station

-Villanova station is a SEPTA Metro rapid transit station near the campus of Villanova University in Radnor Township, Pennsylvania.
+Villanova South station (formerly known as Villanova station) is a SEPTA Metro rapid transit station near the campus of Villanova University in Radnor Township, Pennsylvania.
 It serves the Norristown High Speed Line (Route 100).
 All trains stop at Villanova.
 The station lies 7 mi from 69th Street Transit Center.
 The station has off-street parking available.

 Villanova station lies east of the former Strafford Spur, which was closed by the Philadelphia and Western Railroad in 1956.
 The former right of way between Strafford and Radnor serves as the P&W Bicycle Trail.